skohub-io/skohub-vocabs/README.md

 If you added packages with `npm i <package_name>` make sure to rebuild the container with `docker compose up --build --force-recreate`.

+If you run into permission errors when starting the container, it might be that the `public` folder got created with root permissions, when you built yor vocabulary with docker.
+Run `sudo rm -rf public` to delete the folder and then run docker compose again.

 ### Code formatting and styling

 To improve code quality we currently use [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) for formatting and linting.